Defence Counsel Services

 Appeals

 Appeals of a court martial may be heard before the Court Martial Appeal Court of Canada and further, to the Supreme Court of Canada.
-Legal services and representation for appeals are available free of charge if approved by the Appeal Committee.
+Legal services and representation for appeals are available if approved by the Appeal Committee.
 When appropriate, DCS may make an application with recommendations to the Appeal Committee to appeal a conviction or a sentence.
 The Appeal Committee will approve an appeal if there is a reasonable chance of success and that it is important for the administration of military justice.

 Contact DCS